gigascience/gigadb-website/docs/CURATOR_TOOLS_BASTION.md

 -rw-r--r--.
 1 root root 178 Aug 27 06:59 102498.md5
 ```

-### Updating MD5 values and size information for dataset files in database
+## 5. Run `filesMetdaToDb` to update file with md5 values and sizes in database

 The `fileMetaToDb` script can use 102498.filesizes and 102498.md5 to update file metadata in the database:
 ```